I tried automatic backup of AWS Secrets Manager secrets across accounts

 cd aws-secrets-manager-cross-account-backup

-Next, upload the files in the scripts/ and templates/ directories to an S3 bucket.
+Next, upload the files from the scripts/ and templates/ directories to an S3 bucket.

 aws s3 cp scripts/ s3://<Bucket-Name>/ --recursive